 1. What is regarded as a trademark in Indonesia?

 Any logo, number, word, name, label, letter or a combination of all may constitute a trademark.
 However, the mark should be distinctive or capable of differentiation from another’s goods or services.

 However, a trademark shall not be registered if it contains one of the following elements:

 - Being against the prevailing law, morality, religion, decency and public orders;

 - Having been a public property;

 - Constituting the explanation of or being related to the goods or services for which registration is applied.

 2. Must I be the creator of the trademark for me to register the mark under my name?

-This is to be differentiated with “First to Use” rule whereby Indonesia does not recognized the first trademark user.
+This is to be differentiated from the “First to Use” rule whereby Indonesia does not recognize the first trademark user.